Audit Logging

 global.auditLogging.timeout | Timeout for sending audit events to Alertmanager. | 2s |

 global.auditLogging.basicAuth.username | Username for Alertmanager basic auth.
-Set to empty string to disable. | user |
+Leave empty to auto-generate (stored in secretRef.name). | "" |

 global.auditLogging.basicAuth.password | Password for Alertmanager basic auth.
-Set to empty string to disable. | pass |
+Leave empty to auto-generate a random credential (stored in secretRef.name). | "" |

 global.auditLogging.tls.insecureSkipVerify | Skip Transport Layer Security (TLS) certificate verification when connecting to Alertmanager.
 Not recommended for production. | false |